1935 3¢ Byrd Antarctic Expedition

-Byrd was descended from one first families of Virginia – among his ancestors were John Rolfe and Pocahontas.
-Byrd attended the Virginia Military Institute and the University of Virginia before enrolling in the U.S. Naval Academy.
+Byrd was descended from one of the first families of Virginia – among his ancestors were John Rolfe and Pocahontas.
+Byrd attended the Virginia Military Institute and the University of Virginia before enrolling in the US Naval Academy.

 After graduating in 1912, Byrd was assigned to the USS Wyoming and later the USS Dolphin.
-Aboard this ship he met then Assistant Secretary of the Navy Franklin D. Roosevelt and participated in the U.S. intervention in Veracruz, Mexico.
+Aboard this ship, he met the assistant secretary of the Navy at the time, Franklin D. Roosevelt and participated in the US intervention in Veracruz, Mexico.
 After suffering a foot injury, Byrd medically retired from the Navy and then joined the Rhode Island Naval Militia.
 He also recognized the expanding future of aviation and earned his pilot wings in 1917.

 During World War I, Byrd worked in the Office of Naval Operations and trained pilots.
 He also commanded naval air forces in Nova Scotia.
 After the war, Byrd created the flight path for the Navy’s 1919 transatlantic crossing.
 Then in 1925, he commanded the aviation unit of an arctic expedition, which inspired him to launch an expedition of his own.

 In May 1926, Byrd and Floyd Bennett reported that they made the first recorded flight over the North Pole.
 Byrd returned home a national hero, was promoted to the rank of commander and received the Medal of Honor.
 There was later some controversy over whether they actually did fly over the North Pole, but Byrd used the fame from this trip to plan a flight over the South Pole.